Smoking Reduction Programs

 In order to successfully quit smoking, you need to break the links between smoking and many of your activities, such as finishing a meal, driving your car, having a cup of coffee or a drink, or dealing with stress, and you need to establish alternative behaviors for those times.
 The following programs help you to break those behavioral links.

-SmokEnders is a commercial smoking cessation program that has been successfully helping people to quit for thirty-five years.
+SmokEnders is a commercial smoking cessation program that has been successfully helping people to quit for forty-five years.
 Rather than quitting all at once, participants in the SmokEnders program quit gradually over the course of several sessions while learning how to deal with both the physiological and psychological issues associated with smoking.

 During the first four sessions of SmokEnders, smokers learn how to identify and understand their behavior as it results to smoking, and how to change this behavior.
 Smokers actually quit smoking after the fifth session, and then learn about weight management and techniques to reinforce their new lifestyle.
 Throughout the program, participants learn techniques to deal with smoking triggers for all nicotine based products, stress-management techniques, positive motivation, and tips to improve their self-esteem.